 You can check your baby’s temperature by feeling their tummy or neck.
 If they feel hot and sweaty remove a layer of clothing.
 If they are too cold, try some skin the skin then add a layer.
 Don’t put a hat on your baby to sleep as it prevents them regulating their heat.

 It’s important to keep a close eye on your baby if they are unwell.
-Fevers cause a rise in temperature meaning an unwell baby needs fewer layers.
+Fevers cause a rise in temperature meaning a sick baby needs fewer layers.
 Wrapping baby up too much will cause them to overheat.